Ariel López Padilla

-Ariel López Padilla (born August 12, 1962 in Guadalajara, Jalisco, Mexico) is a Mexican actor.
-He is best known for his acting in many telenovelas such as Gata Salvaje, Pecados Ajenos, Inocente de ti.
+Ariel López Padilla (born 12 August 1962) is a Mexican actor.
+He is best known for his acting in many telenovelas such as Pobre niña rica, Gata salvaje, Pecados ajenos and Inocente de ti.
 Ariel Lopez works for most famous telenovelas productions principally for Telemundo and Venevision, but also has some credits in Televisa and TV Azteca.
-He lives in Miami, U.S.
+He currently lives in Miami, Florida.

 When young, he showed an interest for acting.
 Dunia Zaldívar, his aunt and who already counted with some years as an actress, shared with him acting techniques, selected literature, examples and other guides that introduced him formally and with a lot of affection to this art.